-4.17 A local planning authority should regard the construction of all new buildings as inappropriate development in Green Belt.
-Exceptions to this are set out in the NPPF.
-They include the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; and the partial or complete redevelopment of previously developed land, whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt than the existing development.
+4.17 Development in the Green Belt is inappropriate unless one of the exceptions as set out in paragraph 154 applies.
+They include (d) the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; and (g) the redevelopment of previously developed land, whether redundant or in continuing use (excluding temporary buildings), which would not cause substantial harm to the openness of the Green Belt.